wyattjsmith1/gdrust/CONTRIBUTING.md

 This project will hopefully get better over time, and that starts with proposals.
 In general, please ensure proposals follow this project's philosophy of improving 90% of use cases.
 We are trying to keep the syntax as close to GdScript as possible and are favoring readability over supporting 100% of cases.
+Additionally, please try to mirror Godot 4.0's syntax as much as possible.

 ### Creating PRs
 PRs are always welcome.
 If you are making a PR to resolve a specific issue, please link